-.1.7.
+6.1.7.
 Provisions for electronic system security

-.1.7.1.
-Any vehicle with an emission control computer, or with an evaporative emission control computer, including when integrated in an exhaust emissions control computer, shall include features to deter modification, except as authorised by the manufacturer.
+6.1.7.1.
+Any vehicle with an emission control computer, including an evaporative emission control computer, including when integrated in an exhaust emissions control computer, shall include features to deter modification, except as authorised by the manufacturer.
 The manufacturer shall authorise modifications if those modifications are necessary for the diagnosis, servicing, inspection, retrofitting or repair of the vehicle.
-Any reprogrammable computer codes or operating parameters shall be resistant to tampering and afford a level of protection at least as good as the provisions in ISO 15031-7.
+Any reprogrammable computer codes or operating parameters shall be resistant to tampering and afford a level of protection at least as good as the provisions in ISO 15031-7: 2013.
 Any removable calibration memory chips shall be potted, encased in a sealed container or protected by electronic algorithms and shall not be changeable without the use of specialized tools and procedures.

-.1.7.2.
+6.1.7.1.1.
+Only features directly associated with emissions calibration or prevention of vehicle theft may be protected in accordance with paragraph 6.1.7.1.

+6.1.7.2.
 Computer-coded engine operating parameters shall not be changeable without the use of specialized tools and procedures (e.g. soldered or potted computer components or sealed (or soldered) enclosures).